AVPTag/.github/profile/README.md

 Wait!
 One more thing.

 we follow legal rules. we eliminated potential ways to get into legal action by using PC VR methods.

+Did we ever make any other games for the Apple Vision Pro?

+## Yes!

+We made AVPCraft.
+It is a method to run Minecraft Java on the Vision Pro.
+And yes, you guessed it, we made it on the Google Cardboard too.